enovations/slothvision/README.md

 # Installation

 * Clone this repository on your computer
 * Download OpenCV 3.1 (http://opencv.org/downloads.html).
-Extract it somewhere on your comuter.
+Extract it somewhere on your computer.
 Copy contents of opencv/sources to (project root)/OpenCV/.
 Copy directory opencv/build into (project root)/OpenCV/ so the path to dll files is (project root)/OpenCV/build/bin/*.dll
 * Download OculusSDK 1.8 for Windows (https://developer3.oculus.com/downloads/).
 Extract it into OculusSDK directory so the path to the LibOVR directory is (project root)/OculusSDK/LibOVR

 ![](http://i.imgur.com/lzm2Y5X.gif)